About Three Minute Thesis

 • The decision of the adjudicating panel is final.

-Judging Criteria
+Judging criteria

-At every level of the competition each competitor will be assessed on the judging criteria listed below.
-Please note that each criterion is equally weighted and has an emphasis on audience.
+At every level of the competition, each competitor will be assessed on the judging criteria listed below.
+Please note that each criterion is equally weighted and has an emphasis on the audience.
 Use these criteria to help shape your presentation, and get the most out of your opportunity to impress the judges.

 Comprehension and content

-• Did the presentation provide an understanding of the background and significance to the research question being addressed, while explaining terminology and avoiding jargon?
+• Did the presentation provide an understanding of the background and significance of the research question being addressed, while explaining terminology and avoiding jargon?

 • Did the presentation clearly describe the impact and/or results of the research, including conclusions and outcomes?